lee-lindley/app_html_table_pkg/README.md

 plus this example, it is not that much of a stretch to make your table look the way you want.

+In fact I think it would be a fine idea for you to tweak the default CSS in the package for your organization.

 ```sql
 SELECT app_html_table_pkg.query2html(p_sql => q'[
         SELECT TO_CHAR(employee_id, '099999') AS "Emp ID", last_name||', '||first_name AS "Full Name", hire_date AS "Date,Hire", TO_CHAR(salary,'$999,999.99') AS "Salary"